networkslab/gmcd/README.md

 # Diffusing Gaussian Mixtures for Categorical data
-This is an implementation of the paper Diffusing Gaussian Mixtures for Categorical data.
+This is a pytorch implementation of the paper: Diffusing Gaussian Mixtures for Categorical data.

 ## Installation